 The big question for Kraft Heinz has to do with where the company will look for acquisition growth now that the Unilever deal appeals dead.
 There were rumors in December that Kraft Heinz was looking to acquire snacks giant Mondelez International (NASDAQ:MDLZC).
 At the time Mondelez shares rose 4.4% on the rumor.

 A number of other consumer products stocks are attracting investor interest, possibly due to takeover speculation.
-These include Colgate Palmolive (NYSE:CLC), Clorox (NYSE:CLXC) and Kimberly-Clark (NYSE:KMBC) all of which had a bump in share prices following the collapse of the Kraft Heinz/Unilever deal.
+These include Colgate Palmolive (NYSE:CLC), Clorox (NYSE:CLXC) and Kimberly-Clark (NYSE:KMBD) all of which had a bump in share prices following the collapse of the Kraft Heinz/Unilever deal.